Stratonov16/profile3/README.md

 Profile Page for a website.
+Part of a website project using MEAN stack at PS at Cateina Technologies in june 2021.

 # Angular6